Process For Dispositional Action

 Learner Code of Conduct Violation Levels

 Each of the levels below will be documented by the faculty, staff, or committee designee, as appropriate by level, to ensure effective monitoring and appropriate escalation.
-Potential corrective actions may be found in the section of the catalog.
+Potential corrective actions may be found in the Corrective Actions section below.

 Level 0